nkvarberg/Fantasy-Football/README.md

 'Games' tab where you get predictions for each game and can see how potential outcome affects your playoff percentages.

 ## Optimized Draft Based on Preseason Rankings

-## To do:
-Show change vs last week as a column in datatable